 US condemns terrorist attack on Sikhs in Afghanistan

-The US has strongly condemned the terror attack on a prominent gurdwara in the heart of Afghanistan's capital of Kabul, with Secretary of State Mike Pompeo saying the people of the strife-torn country deserve a future free from the ISIS and other terrorist activity.
-At least 25 worshippers were killed and eight others injured when a heavily armed suicide bomber stormed his way into the gurdwara on Wednesday in one of the deadliest attacks on the minority Sikh community in the country.
+The US has strongly condemned the "horrific" terror attack on a prominent gurdwara in the heart of Afghanistan's capital of Kabul that killed 25 people, with Secretary of State Mike Pompeo saying the people of the strife-torn country deserve a future free from the ISIS and other terrorist activity.
+At least 25 worshippers were killed and eight others injured when a heavily armed suicide bomber stormed the gurdwara on Wednesday in one of the deadliest attacks on the minority Sikh community in the country.

-The Islamic State (IS) terror group, which has targeted Sikhs before in Afghanistan, claimed responsibility for the attack on the gurdwara as 150 worshippers were inside the building.
-"The United States condemns the horrific ISIS-K claimed attack on a Sikh temple and community centre in Kabul this morning which took the lives of more than two dozen innocent people," Pompeo told reporters during a news conference on Wednesday.
+The Islamic State (IS) terror group, which has targeted Sikhs before in Afghanistan, claimed responsibility for the attack on the gurdwara where 150 worshippers were inside the building.
+"The United States condemns the horrific ISIS-K claimed the attack on a Sikh temple and community center in Kabul this morning which took the lives of more than two dozen innocent people," Pompeo told reporters during a news conference on Wednesday.

 The people of Afghanistan deserve a future free from the ISIS-K and other terrorist activity, he said.
 "Despite the country's political challenges, the ongoing Afghan peace process remains the primary opportunity for Afghans to come together to negotiate a political settlement and build a unified front against the menace of ISIS-K," Pompeo said.

-Acting Secretary of State for South and Central Asia, Alice G Wells, tweeted, "The US condemns in the strongest possible terms the horrific ISIS-claimed attack on a Sikh temple and community centre in Kabul today."
+Acting Secretary of State for South and Central Asia, Alice G Wells, tweeted: "The US condemns in the strongest possible terms the horrific ISIS-claimed attack on a Sikh temple and community center in Kabul today."
 "We mourn the deceased and will hold the wounded, their families, and their community close to our hearts," she said.
-In an open letter to President Donald Trump, Indian-American attorney Ravi Batra called for elimination of the ISIS by use of "nano nukes".
+In an open letter to President Donald Trump, Indian-American attorney Ravi Batra called for the elimination of the ISIS by use of "nano nukes".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)